santhosh-techie/Java7ToJava8Refactoring/README.md

 * We invoked the `reduce()` method to compute the total on the result of the `map()` method.

 Here’s the output from this version of code: `Total of discounted prices: 67.5`.

+# Gains of Functional-Style of Coding

+* Functional style code has a higher signal-to-noise ratio.
+We write fewer lines of code but each line or expressions achieves more.
+* We avoid explicit mutation or reassignment of variables.
+Which are often source of bugs and results in a code.
+* The code is more expressive.
+Rather than conveying the intent in multiple steps.
+* With the support for lambda expressions, we can fully utilize the power of the functional style of programming in Java.
+  If we embrace this style, we can create more expressive, more concise code with less mutability and fewer errors.